nxskok/pasias/docs/11-tidying-and-selecting-data.md

 significant, so out it comes).

 Let's get rid of that three-way interaction.
-This is another use for `update` that we've seen in connection with multiple regression (to make small changes to a big model):
+This is another use for `update` that you might have seen in connection with multiple regression (to make small changes to a big model):